-Stan enters his 31st season in minor league baseball and 2nd overall season with the Southern Maryland Blue Crabs.
-He carries a 1675-1685 (.499) record in his 27 year career as a Manager.
+Stan just finished his 31st season in minor league baseball and 2nd overall season with the Southern Maryland Blue Crabs.
+He carries a 1734-1766 record in his 28 year career as a Manager, and managed his 3,500th professional game on the final day of the 2019 season.
 He is notorious for leading his teams to the promise land, having made it to seven championships while winning four titles.
-The Mississippi native returns to Southern Maryland after coaching the 2015 Blue Crabs squad to one of two championship series in franchise history, and winning ALPB Coach of the Year honors with the New Britain Bees in 2016.
+The Mississippi native returned to Southern Maryland after coaching the 2015 Blue Crabs squad to one of two championship series in franchise history, and winning ALPB Coach of the Year honors with the New Britain Bees in 2016.

-Joe Walsh is set to begin his sixth season with the Blue Crabs in 2019.
+2019 marked Joe Walsh's sixth season with the Blue Crabs.
 He serves a unique role in the Blue Crabs franchise, but a cornerstone nonetheless.
 He connects with the players on a personal level, and has a knack for helping them perfect their craft.
 Earlier in his career, Walsh worked with various AA and AAA organizations.

 Daryl Thompson needs no introduction, his name synonymous with the Blue Crabs.
-The Southern Maryland native is set to begin his 8th season with the Blue Crabs, and for the first time in his career will not only be a starting pitcher, but will also serve as the team’s pitching coach.
-His name will forever be associated with the Atlantic League as the fireballer sits top 10 in league history in innings, wins, and strikeouts.
+In 2019 he was voted as the Greatest Blue Crab of All Time by the Crustacean Nation Faithful.
+The La Plata native just finished his 8th season with the Blue Crabs.
+His name will forever be associated with the Atlantic League as the fireballer sits top five in league history in innings, wins, and strikeouts.
 Thompson appeared in the MLB in two seasons, 2008 and 2011.